 The teenage years are difficult for both parents and teens alike.
 As a teenager, you are still trying to figure out who you are and how you want to display yourself to the world.
-As a parent, you want to give your teenager enough space to express themselves, but you also want to help them make the right the decisions.
-The line between what is and is not okay for your teenager to be doing is never clear.
+As a parent, you want to give your teenager enough space to express themselves.
+Although, you also want to help them make the right decisions.
+The line between what is and isn’t okay for your teenager to be doing is difficult to determine.
+For example, wearing makeup to help fight depression is a common form of “therapy” for some teens.

 When is it okay for my daughter to start dating?
 When is it okay for my daughter to start wearing makeup?
 When is it okay for me to put my foot down as a parent, and when have I gone too far?